 Genetic Tests

 The essential sequence of events, as reconstructed from various accounts listed above and in the accompanying bibliography at the end of the website, is that Winston Churchill was born at Blenheim in 1875.
 Following a scandal involving Randolph Churchill's brother, the family relocated to Dublin, Ireland.
-Jennie Jerome would hunt frequently, which offered her plenty of opportunities for carousing, but letters between her and Randolph Churchill indicate continued genuine intimacy, which suggest otherwise.
+Jennie Jerome would hunt frequently, which offered her plenty of opportunities for carousing, although letters between her and Randolph Churchill indicate continued genuine intimacy.
 Randolph frequented between Dublin and his Parliamentary duties in London.
 John Spencer-Churchill was born in 1880.
 In 1885, Randolph Churchill is thought to have contracted syphilis from a Parisian courtesan, There are alternate accounts, less reliable, that Randolph contracted syphilis while at Oxford University, or with a maid at Blenheim, both before the birth of Winston Churchill.
 Jennie Jerome did not contract syphilis, falsifying those earlier accounts, which is good indicator that they actually ceased intimate relations shortly after Randolph's self-diagnosis of syphilis.

 "A. M-G." 's family pedigree was mapped out (from ancestry.ca, geni.com, and thepeerage.com) to control for alternate genetic paths, and none were found, although there are links to a dozen shared noble families reaching to the Middle Ages (Pennant, Oliphant, Lascelles, Swinton, Butler, Bedell, Huntly, Villiers, Egerton, Bagot, Molyneaux, Darcy), which are typically beyond the detection range of autosomal techniques.
 The expected Cm value is 0.75 Cm (assuming step level values with a 40% Cm value between siblings), which is within a magnitude range of 8 Cm.
 38% of detected individuals with a genetic link of 8 Cm are likely to be false positives, in the absence of a family tree link.
 However, the probability of an 8 Cm genetic link with someone expected to be within the range of 8th cousins, so that the 8 Cm genetic link is the result not of shared DNA, but a random matching coincidence, is statistically remote.